MMMMMYY/mmmmmyy.github.io/_pages/about.md

 - *2023.08*: &nbsp;🎉🎉 Our paper on formalizing neural network perturbation is accepted by ICFEM’23!
 - *2023.06*: &nbsp;🎉🎉 I am invited to be an AE reviewer of NDSS'24!
 - *2023.06*: &nbsp;🎉🎉 I pass my first-year progress review confirmation!
-- *2023.05*: &nbsp;🎉🎉 Our paper on defending membership inference attack in FL is accepted by AsiaCCS'23!
+- *2023.05*: &nbsp;🎉🎉 Our paper on mitigating membership inference threats in FL is accepted by AsiaCCS'23!
 - *2022.04*: &nbsp;🎉🎉 I become a Ph.D. student at the University of Queensland!

 # 📝 Selected Publications